-- 1. Overall net primary productivity will probably decline; with increasing temperature not matched by increased precipitation, or arriving during critical periods, overall plant growth will decrease. - 2.
-However, increased temperature and longer growing seasons may result in more rapid accumulation of fuels in montane woodland systems.
-This could be exacerbated by insect infestations on larger scales and frequencies (Brown et al. 2004, Raffa et al. 2008). - 3.
-Increased frequency and duration of droughts will increase fire frequency in these same woodland systems (Brown et al. 2004, Westerling et al. 2006). - 4.
-Increasing temperature and longer growing season, and potential localized increases in precipitation, could support expansion of invasive annual grasses and forbs into elevations where they are currently temperature limited or replacement of one exotic annual grass with another; with potential to introduce novel effects on fire regimes in higher-elevation woodland and forest (Abatzoglou and Kolden 2011, Rivera et al. 2011). - 5.
-Increasing spring temperatures and increased frequency and duration of droughts may limit the growth of some annual grasses, reducing fuel loading and fire frequency especially throughout basins currently dominated by mixed salt desert scrub and creosote-bursage scrub (Abatzoglou and Kolden 2011, Rivera et al. 2011). - 6.
-Increasing drought conditions will support increasing wind erosion, with related effects on biodiversity, air quality, and visibility (Archer and Predick 2008). - 7.
+- 1. Increased temperature and longer growing seasons may result in more rapid accumulation of fuels in forested and montane shrubland systems.
+This could be exacerbated by insect infestations on larger scales and frequencies (Brown et al. 2004, Raffa et al. 2008). - 2.
+Increased frequency and duration of droughts will increase fire frequency in these same forest and shrubland systems (Brown et al. 2004, Westerling et al. 2006). - 3.
+Increasing temperature and longer growing season will result in expansion of invasive annual grasses and forbs into elevations where they are currently temperature limited or replacement of one exotic annual grass with another; with potential to introduce novel effects on fire regimes in vegetation such as montane sagebrush steppe and higher-elevation woodland and forest (Abatzoglou and Kolden 2011, Rivera et al. 2011).

+- 4. Increasing spring temperatures and increased frequency and duration of droughts may limit the growth of annual grasses, reducing fuel loading and fire frequency; especially throughout basins currently dominated by mixed salt desert scrub, xeric sagebrush, and big sagebrush shrubland (Abatzoglou and Kolden 2011, Rivera et al. 2011). - 5.
+Increasing drought conditions will support increasing wind erosion, with related effects on biodiversity, air quality, and visibility (Archer and Predick 2008). - 6.
 Increased temperature, with or without changes in precipitation patterns, may favor drought tolerant, shallow-rooted species over deep-rooted species dependent on snow melt to recharge deep water, although experimental evidence is variable (e.g., Schwinning et al. 2003).